-As Sarah is led to the Thal’s rocket, Sue starts throwing out compliments like confetti at a wedding.
+As Sarah is led to the Thal’s rocket, Sue begins throwing out compliments like confetti at a wedding.

 Sue: The set design is great.
 You can see where all the money has gone this year.
-This story has it all – massive sets, loads of extras, location work, Daleks – the lot.
+This story has it all: massive sets, loads of extras, location work, Daleks.
+It’s got the lot.

-Sue: Both sides are just as bad as each other and that’s quite unusual.
+Sue: Both sides are as bad as each other, and that’s quite unusual for Doctor Who.
 I’m used to seeing the Thals as the helpless good guys.
-This is very bleak.
-Some of the performances are very intense as well.
+This is bleak.
+Some of the performances are very intense, too.

-Meanwhile, Sarah decides that slowly being poisoned to death with radiation isn’t really for her, and so she plans a daring escape plan.
+Sarah decides that slowly being poisoned to death isn’t really for her, so she plans a daring escape.

 Sue: She’s doing really well in those heels.

-Sarah appears to fall to her death and the episode ends on a freeze frame.
+Sarah falls to her death and the episode ends on a freeze frame.